mothur/mothur.github.io/_wiki/make.contigs.md

 sequence, default=0. tdiffs is maximum total number of differences to the barcode and primer (default to pdiffs + bdiffs).
-To clarify, the make.contigs command with pdiffs=2 sets the total allowed primer diffs to 2.
-Mothur will allow for a max of 2 diffs on the forward read and 2 diffs on the reverse read, but the total number of primer diffs cannot exceed 2.
+To clarify, the make.contigs command with pdiffs=2 sets the total allowed primer diffs to 2. mothur will allow for a max of 2 diffs on the forward read and 2 diffs on the reverse read, but the total number of primer diffs cannot exceed 2.
 This means if you have a read with 2 diffs on the forward and 2 diffs on the reverse, the total primer diffs are 4, and the read would